Linear independence of odd zeta values using Siegel's lemma: Introduction

 {\bf Step 2:} Defining new polynomials and functions.

-The strategy of the proof of Proposition \ref{proplemzero} is to apply Shidlovsky's lemma.
-The problem for now is that the functions $\ff_p$ are not ready for this: the polynomials $\qqp_{i}(z ) $ in Eq. \eqref{eqdefff} should be independent from $p$.
-Their dependence in $p$ is rather weak (see Eq. \eqref{eqdefqp}), and we shall overcome this difficulty now.
+The strategy of the proof of Proposition~\ref{proplemzero} is to apply Shidlovsky's lemma.
+The problem for now is that the functions $\ff_p$ are not suitable for this: the polynomials $\qqp_{i}(z ) $ in Eq.~\eqref{eqdefff} should be independent from $p$.
+Their dependence in $p$ is rather weak (see Eq.~\eqref{eqdefqp}), and we shall overcome this difficulty now (see Eqns.~\eqref{eqcclhh} and~\eqref{eqsysdiff}).